For More Information

 Boston Area Graduate Consortium: for cross registration at other institutions

 This consortium allows for Brandeis graduate students to take graduate level courses at Boston College, Boston University, and Tufts University as part of their tuition at Brandeis.
 A full-time graduate student in the Graduate School of Arts and Sciences is permitted to enroll in no more than one graduate cross-registered course each term.
 This should be viewed as an opportunity to enhance their graduate experience, and not as a substitute for courses already offered at Brandeis.
 Graduate Students wishing to consider this option must first discuss it with their Graduate Program Chair.
-For compete information about the consortium, go to: www.brandeis.edu/gsas/teaching_and_learning/cross.html
+Learn more about the Graduate Consortium.

 Students admitted to the Ph.D. program are offered full tuition and living stipend by the Graduate School of Arts and Sciences, which is renewable based on successful academic progress for a total of 5 years.
-Information about this and other sources of funding may be found on the GSAS website: http://www.brandeis.edu/gsas/financing/index.html.
-GSAS also offers graduate student awards, prizes, and annual travel grants for presenting papers and serving on panels at conferences and workshops.
+Information about this and other sources of funding may be found on the GSAS website.
+GSAS also offers graduate student awards, prizes, and annual travel grants for presentations of works.

-Applicants are asked to apply directly to the Graduate School of Arts and Sciences using the online application procedure Apply Online, or by paper application.
+Applicants are asked to apply directly to the Graduate School of Arts and Sciences using the online application procedure Apply Online.
 The deadline for applications for admission for the fall semester is January 15.
 Students are not admitted to the Ph.D. program during mid-year.
-GRE scores are recommended, as well as TOEFL scores when applicable.
+GRE scores are recommended, as well as English proficiency exam scores when applicable.

 Application Fee: check the GSAS Admissions site for the fee, which must accompany the application.
 Applications will not be considered without payment of the application fee.
 Current Brandeis students are exempted from paying the application fee.